-Be an internationally recognized centre for trainees, researchers and professionals interested in healthy active living and obesity research, leadership and advocacy for children and youth.
+Be an internationally recognized centre for trainees, researchers and professionals interested in healthy active living and obesity research, leadership and advocacy in children and youth.

-Show leadership and innovation in translating, disseminating, and mobilizing child-focused health active living and obesity research.
+Show leadership and innovation in translating, disseminating and mobilizing child-focused healthy active living and obesity research.

-Use municipal, provincial, national, and international partnerships to create, promote, and evaluate healthy active living initiatives for children and youth.
+Use municipal, provincial, national and international partnerships to create, promote, sustain and evaluate healthy active living initiatives that impact children and youth.

-Serve as a professional, informed, and authoritative voice to promote healthy active living and prevent obesity in children and youth.
+Serve as a professional, informed and authoritative voice to promote healthy active living and prevent, manage and treat obesity in children and youth.